German Shepard - Breed Facts & Characteristics

-If there’s one characteristic that defines the German Shepherd, it’s their intelligence.
+If there’s one characteristic that defines the German Shepherd, it’s their smarts.
 They are known for having incredibly high intelligence and the ability to figure things out - part of the reason, along with their faithful nature, that they’re often used by armed forces.

 Because of their very high intelligence, the German Shepherd dog is also used widely as a service dog for disabled or visually impaired persons.
-They’re ideally suited for the role given their unwavering loyalty, intelligence, and keen sense of smell.
+They’re ideally suited for the role given their unwavering loyalty, smarts, and keen sense of smell.

 Train them well and this breed will return your requests in spades.
 As singularly self-assured as they are, the breed is also known to be a great companion dog.
 They are incredibly bonded to their owner, so teaching your German Shepherd won’t be hard, it just needs to be consistent.

 The other breed hallmark: that coat!
 It’s a double one, and composed of thick, plush fur dappled with distinctive, rich colorings that give the German Shepherd breed their regal look.